Why You Feel Exhausted Studying for the Bar Exam

 Maybe you don’t need another cup of coffee.
 Maybe you just need water and sleep.

-Maybe you don’t need a bunch of different outlines or crazy schedules or other shiny objects.
-Maybe you just need 1 or 2 go-to references.
+Maybe you don’t need a bunch of different outlines or classes or crazy schedules.
+Maybe you just need 1 or 2 go-to references to keep it simple and save yourself the frustration of cross-checking everything.

 The resources out there can all be useful in their own ways.
-But it’s most effective to be the best student than to seek the perfect tutor, course, or outline.
+Just pick a few and USE them.
+It’s most effective to be the best student than to seek the perfect tutor, course, or outline.